Lenovo annual profit up 1 percent, missing forecasts, amid China smartphone competition

-BEIJING/HONG KONG Lenovo Group Ltd, the world's biggest PC maker by sales, said on Thursday its annual net profit rose 1 percent to $829 million, slightly below analyst expectations, as intense competition in the Chinese smartphone market eroded margins.
+BEIJING/HONG KONG Lenovo Group Ltd (0992.HK), the world's biggest PC maker by sales, said on Thursday its annual net profit rose 1 percent to $829 million, slightly below analyst expectations, as intense competition in the Chinese smartphone market eroded margins.

 Analysts had forecast a net profit of $857 million.